astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_2_write_etl_dag.md

 ## Part 2: Write an ELT DAG with the Astro SDK

-The second part of this workshop will cover developing a simple ELT DAG using the Astro Python SDK.
+The second part of this workshop will cover developing a simple ELT DAG.
+We will use the Astro Python SDK to write a DAG that takes a year's worth of forest fire data from Portugal and creates a reporting table with the average area burned per month.

-### Step 1: Review the forest fire data
+### Step 1: Review the data

 This DAG processes forest fire data that can be found in `include/data/forestfires.csv`.
 The data is straightforward and small in size - take a look at it in your code editor or in the GitHub repo from your browser.